CP-violating Phases in M-theory and Implications for EDMs: Small CP-violating Phases from SUSY breaking

 where $I,J$ run over both $z_i$ and $\phi$.
 It should be noted that in order to be able to factor out the Yukawa matrices the matter \kahler metric has to be diagonal.
 This is a good approximation in the M-theory framework as we have discussed.
 Since the moduli \kahler potential $\hat{K}$ and the visible sector \kahler metric $\tilde{K}$ are real functions of $z_i+\bar z_i$ and $\bar\phi\phi$ and superpotential takes the form in Eq. ~(\ref{superW}), it is straightforward to check that the contractions $F^{I}\partial_{I}\hat{K}$, $F^{I}\,\partial_{I}\tilde{K}$ and $F^I\partial_I\ln\hat{Y'}$ are all real, implying that no CP phases are generated in the trilinear $A$-terms through supersymmetry breaking.
 However, there could be phases in the full trilinear couplings $\hat A$ coming from the Yukawa couplings, as we shall discuss in the next section.

 Finally, we move on to the $\mu$ and $B$ terms.
 We focus on the case where the superpotential contribution to the overall high scale $\mu$ parameter vanishes.
 This can be easily guaranteed by a symmetry \cite{Atiyah:2001qf}.
 In this case, $\mu$ and $B$ parameters of ${\cal O}(m_{3/2})$ can be generated by the Giudice-Masiero mechanism \cite{Giudice:1988yz} via the parameter $Z_{\alpha\beta}$ in Eq.~(\ref{kahler}).
 The general result for $\mu$ and $B$ can be written in terms of $Z$, $F^{I}\partial_{I} \hat K$, $F^{I}\,\partial_{I} \tilde K$ and $F^{I}\,\partial_{I} Z$ \cite{Brignole:1997dp}, all of which have the same phase $\gamma_Z$ from $Z_{\alpha\beta}$ (complex in general).
-Therefore, both $\mu$ and $B$ can have a phase $e^{\gamma_Z}$.
+Therefore, $\mu$ and $B$ share the same phase $e^{\gamma_Z}$.
 However, this phase is not physical since it can be eliminated by a $U(1)_{PQ}$ rotation \cite{Chung:2003fi}.

+Before ending this section, we would like to summarize our result in a more general fashion.
+In the previous analysis, we have seen in general $\gamma_{B} = \gamma_{\mu}$ and $\gamma_{M_a} = \gamma_{A_f}=0$.
+Here $\gamma_{M_a}$ and $\gamma_{A_f}$ are defined as the overall phases of $M_a$ and $A_f$ respectively.
+Note $\gamma_{A_f}$ is not a basis-independent definition.
+From the observational point of view, the relevant physical phases must be reparameterization invariant and basis-independent, which can be built from the following combinations \cite{Chung:2003fi}:

+where $\gamma'_{A_f}=\frac{1}{3}{\rm Arg}[{\rm Det}(\hat A_f Y^{\dagger})]$ is the flavor- and basis-independent CP phase of the trilinears.
+Note that $\gamma'_{A_f} \neq \gamma_{A_f}$ in general unless that the trilinears are universal.
+So we can easily see $\gamma_{1\,\lambda}=0$ and $\gamma_{2\,f}=\gamma'_{A_f}$.
+This implies that the only flavor-independent phases that can appear in a physical observable must be those from the trilinears.
+In addition, there can be flavor-dependent CP phases coming from the relative phases of the trilinear matrix elements.
+In the following section, we will discuss the combination of these phases that are relevant for the calculation of EDMs.